-Prerequisites: KIN 3350 and KIN 3390 Offered: Every spring semester exercise programming will be a major part of the course.
+This course will review knowledge, skills, and abilities necessary for the American College of Sports Medicine's (ACSM) Certified Exercise Physiologist (EP-C) exam.
+An in depth study the appropriate exercise programming will be a major part of the course.
 Certifications from other organizations will also be addressed in the course.
 This course should be taken in the last year of coursework.
 Students will be eligible to sit for the EP-C exam upon completion of the bachelor's degree and maintenance of current CPR/AED certification.